IshTech/docker-nvm/README.md

-# NVM Docker based on Ubuntu 22.04
+# NVM Docker based on Ubuntu

 NVM Docker based on Ubuntu latest LTS

+Built on Ubuntu 22.04

 - See [NVM GitHub](https://github.com/nvm-sh/nvm)
 - See [GitHub of this Docker](https://github.com/IshTech/docker-nvm)